 This is a “get your hands dirty” internship!
 We will be doing hard work on hot summer days.
 Farm work is physically challenging (and rewarding)!
 Interns and apprentices should arrive each day with motivation and energy - ready to jump into each day’s work.

 Interns and Apprentices should be interested and excited to learn about both the nitty gritty (which weeds to pull up) and the big picture (global food movements and food justice).

 Interns and Apprentices should have the ability to stay focused, complete tasks, and work both independently and in groups.

--Interns will earn a stipend of $200 per session. $100 after two weeks, and $100 upon completion.
+-Interns will earn a stipend of $100 per week.

-- Apprentices will earn a stipend of $300 per session. $150 after two weeks, and $150 upon completion.
+- Apprentices will earn a stipend of $150 per week.

 In addition, all participants will receive a community service certificate.

 To apply, please fill out one of the following forms:

 Once an application has been filled out, we will be in touch to schedule an interview.
 During the interview, participants will have a chance to ask questions about the program, and we will make sure that participant and program goals are compatible.
 Afterwards, staff will review the applicant, and be in touch as to whether the applicant has been accepted.

 Applicants will be reviewed and accepted on a rolling basis- space is limited so it is to your advantage to apply early!
 We look forward to hearing from you and will follow up with next steps!
 Feel free to reach out to Rose, the Director of Shefa, with any questions at firstname.lastname@example.org